LCC-CIT/CS123-CourseMaterials/LectureNotes/CS123-Topic03-1-MachineLearning.md

 When talking about Machine Learning (ML), people often use the term *model*.
 This term can refer to either:

--  Aa machine learning algorithm and methodology for training it.
+-  A machine learning algorithm and the methodology for training it.
 - A machine learning algorithm that has been trained using data.

 **Example of a model:** The *naive Bayes classifier* for detecting spam assigned weights (probabilities) to a set of words.
 This set of weights along with the algorithm for using them to classify an email message constitute a trained *model*.